I could actually write a LOT more than I am writing – but I am trying to not let it get too long!

 2. The things I admire most about my own husband are -

 - His endless patience with me, with our children, with projects, with working through problems or even just jig-saw puzzles.
 He amazes me with his ability to maintain calm, poise, composure and just keep persevering no matter how tedious the task.

-- That he will willingly work on plumbing projects under the house – and can be covered with nastiness and have to crawl on his belly with lots of bugs and mud and sewage and kitchen mess under the house and never complain – just gets the job done and does it well.
+- That he will willingly work on plumbing projects under the house – and can be covered with nastiness and have to crawl on his belly with lots of bugs, mud, sewage and kitchen mess under the house and never complain – just gets the job done, and does it well.
 WOW!
-Um… we would be in trouble if I had to fix that stuff! :)
+Um… we would be in serious trouble if I had to try to fix that stuff! :)

 - His godly wisdom.
-Sometimes I don’t agree with him about a decision at the time – but almost every single time, when I look back much later in hind sight – I see very clearly that he was right, and that if we had done what I wanted it would have caused a big disaster.
+Sometimes I don’t agree with him about a decision at the time – but almost every single time, when I look back much later in hind sight – I see very clearly that God was leading him, and that if we had done what I wanted to do at the time, it would have caused a big disaster.